Dr. Gary Tanchak, D.C.

 hypervolt plus vs hypervolt 2 pro- side by side

-But perhaps Hypervolts have something that Theraguns don’t have, and that is more rpms.
-Hypervolts have up to 3200 rpms, while the best any Theragun can do is 2400 hits per minute.
-The fact that the difference in amplitude isn’t that big, makes Hypervolt 2 Pro (or earlier Plus) a worthy device in our opinion.
+But perhaps Hypervolts have something that Theraguns don’t: more RPM.
+Hypervolts can reach up to 3200 RPM, while the best any Theragun can do is 2400 percussions per minute.

-These ones are hard to miss:
+These are hard to miss:

 • They are terribly expensive